-No matter what your specific situation is, getting a divorce is a long and difficult process.
+No matter what your specific situation is, getting a divorce is usually a long and difficult process.
 Our attorneys here at The Kronzek Firm are here to help you through every step of the way.
-After decades of experience and helping hundreds through the divorce process, we have decided to put together a list of the top 50 things you should know when getting a divorce.
+After decades of experience and helping hundreds through the divorce process, we’ve put together a list of the top 50 things you should know when getting a divorce in Michigan.

 - From beginning to end, the divorce process is extremely lengthy.